-In accordance with the provisions of the STIP, the PSU Plan and the DSU Plan, the Board may enforce a clawback on payments (or grants) made to a participant when there is a need for the correction or restatement of financial results, and the participant received a payment (or grant) calculated on the achievement of those financial results, and the payment (or grant) received would have been lower had the financial results been properly reported.
-The Board may also enforce a clawback on a participant who has committed a material breach to the Corporation's Code of Business Conduct and Ethics.
+In accordance with the provisions of the STIP, the RSU Plan and the DSU Plan, the Board may enforce a clawback on payments (or grants) and outstanding DSU and RSU grants made to an eligible participant when there is a need for the correction of financial results, and (i) the eligible participant received a DSU and RSU grant and/or payment calculated on the achievement of those financial results, and (ii) the DSU and RSU grant and/or payment received would have been lower had the financial results been properly reported.
+The potential clawback is limited to the amount of DSU and RSU Plan payments and outstanding DSU and RSU grants received as a result of the error in the original statement.
+For clarity, the eligible participant will receive DSU and RSU Plan payments and outstanding DSU and RSU Plan payments and outstanding DSU and RSU Plan payments and outstanding to an eligible participant.